-Ahhhh planning family photo outfits…. one of my favorite things!
-I don’t know why but it didn’t occur to me until this year to start taking yearly family pictures.
+Ahhhh planning outfits for family pictures…. one of my favorite things!
+I don’t know why but it didn’t occur to me until this year to start taking yearly family photos.
 I wish I had done it since the kids were born but… shoulda coulda woulda.

-Whether you want to take family photos for holiday cards or you just want pictures to treasure your special time together, I’ve got 10 tips to help you pick the absolute perfect family photo outfits.
+Whether you want to take family photos for holiday cards or you just want pictures to treasure your special time together, I’ve got 10 tips to help you plan the perfect outfits for family pictures.

 It seems like as moms, we’re always taking pictures of our kids.
-But, more times then not, we’re not in the photos and if we are then our significant other isn’t…I mean, someone has to take the picture, right?!
+But, more times than not, we’re not in the photos…. and if we are then our significant other isn’t…I mean, someone has to take the picture, right?!